arjunprakash027/HandcraftedML/Reinforcement_Learning/README.md

 # PPO Reinforcement Learning Environment

 This project is set up to run a RL agents using OpenAI Gym and PyTorch.
-To accommodate different development environments, this repository provides separate Docker configurations for Linux (with NVIDIA GPU support) and macOS (CPU-based).
+To accommodate different development environments, this repository provides separate Docker configurations for NVIDIA GPU support and CPU-based.

 ## Getting Started